Leaving Florida? Here Are Some Options To Consider

 If you love beachside life in Florida, settle near Savannah and soak up some rays.
 If you prefer the mountains, the northern part of the state has some of the most beautiful vistas around.
 Thanks to those mountains, you won’t be living in perpetual summer either.
 Georgia knows a thing or two about crisp fall weather and even some light snowfall in the winters.

-And if you currently live in Miami, Orlando, or Jacksonville—and think you’ll miss Big City Life—Atlanta has plenty to keep you busy, but without the high price tag of most big cities.
+And if you currently live in Miami, Orlando, or Jacksonville—and think you’ll miss Big City Life—Atlanta has plenty to keep you busy, but without the high price tag (and more affordable housing) of most big cities.

 Each year, you can enjoy the show-stopping blooms of Texas' state flower, the bluebonnet.